Jacek Magiera

-Jacek Magiera (born 1 January 1977) is a Polish professional football manager and former player who played as a centre-back or defensive midfielder.
-He is currently the assistant manager of the Poland national team.
+Jacek Magiera (30 December 1976/1 January 1977 – 10 April 2026) was a Polish professional football player and manager who played as a centre-back or defensive midfielder.

+Magiera was best known for his stint with Legia Warsaw where he played from 1997 to 2006, with two loans in-between, winning the Ekstraklasa title, the Polish Cup, the Polish Super Cup and the Polish League Cup.
+He was a member of the Poland U16 team that won the 1993 UEFA European Under-16 Championship.

+He coached several Polish sides and national youth teams.
+After returning to Legia as manager in 2016, he won one league title and managed them during their 2016–17 UEFA Champions League campaign.

-Senior career
+Club career

-Magiera started his senior career at Raków Częstochowa in 1991.
+Magiera started his senior career at Raków Częstochowa in 1991, after having come through the academy.
 He played there for six seasons before he moved to Legia Warsaw in 1997.
+He debuted for them in an away win against GKS Bełchatów on 9 April 1997 under manager Władysław Stachurski.

-At Legia, he made over 170 appearances throughout nine seasons.
-Magiera was loaned out to Widzew Łódź in 2000, and to his former club Raków Częstochowa in 2006 before signing for Cracovia which was his last club as a player.
+At Legia, Magiera made 232 appearances throughout nine seasons.
+Under manager Franciszek Smuda, he lost his place in the starting lineup and was loaned out to Widzew Łódź in 2000, but regained his place in the Legia squad upon his return.

+In 2006, he was loaned out to his former club Raków Częstochowa.
+This was somewhat of a surprise, as at the time Raków competed in the fourth tier, however he stated he wanted to help his boyhood local club; he stayed there for half a season.

+On 19 July 2006, he signed for Cracovia, where he made five league appearances before retiring in December 2006.

 International career

 In 1993, Magiera played for Poland under-16 and under-17 national teams.
 He won the 1993 UEFA European Under-16 Championship in Turkey with Poland U16.
+He also captained the under-17 side that finished fourth at the 1993 FIFA U-17 World Championship in Japan.

 Managerial career

 Early years

 On 20 December 2006, Magiera joined Legia's staff as an assistant coach, whilst simultaneously holding the same role with the Poland U18s.
-On 7 January 2014, Magiera took charge of Legia's reserve team and left his post on 7 June 2015.
+On 7 January 2014, Magiera took charge of Legia's reserve team and left his post on 7 June 2015 after his contract expired.
+His last match in charge was against Pogoń Grodzisk Mazowiecki, ending an 18-year association with the club at the time.